michaeljohns2/CommunityTable/README.md

 __Backstory__ _Tell us a bit about their responsibilities and interests._ Michelle is married, a mother of three grown sons, has an undergraduate degree in the social services field, has worked/volunteered in nonprofit organizations for 7 plus years and has developed a passion to help the underserved in her Appalachian community.

 __Motivations__ _How have they found or heard about the website/service?
-Why would they be interested?_ She is interested because the organization does not have a web presence or an effective way to communicate the message and needs of Community Table.
+Why would they be interested?_ She is interested because the organization does not have a web presence or an effective way to communicate the message and needs of Community Table TN.

 __Goals__ _What do they want to get out of this service?
 What are they aiming to achieve?_ To bring awareness to the public and the community about the organization and to have a viable way to sell products online and to gain financial donors to build the organization.